 At AXA Health, we understand that every business is different, with different wants and needs when it comes to health insurance.
 That’s why we think that the best way for you to get the healthcare cover that’s right for your business is to let you build your plan yourself.
 We offer a range of cover options for you to choose from, so you can build a plan that's the best fit for you and your team.

-Whichever options you choose, all of our small business health insurance plans come with unlimited access to our 24/7 online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere).
-This gives you and your team access to 20 minute appointments with a GP at a time and place that works for you (subject to appointment availability).
-Doctor Care Anywhere's fair usage policy applies.
+Whichever options you choose, all of our small business health insurance plans come with access to our 24/7 online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere).
+This gives you and your team access to appointments with a GP lasting up to 20 minutes at a time and place that works for you (subject to appointment availability).